A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

 \subsection{Normalized correlation matrix and compensation for high-order aberrations}

-Despite these remarkable properties, the imaging PSFs in Figs.~\ref{fig6}e and f still exhibit high-order aberrations that result in an incoherent background of -20 dB beyond the resolution cell.
-To compensate for these residual aberrations and again improve the image quality, a last step consists in considering a normalized correlation matrix in order to make the virtual scatterer point-like~\cite{william} (see Fig.~\ref{fig3}d).
+Despite these remarkable properties, the imaging PSFs in Figs.~\ref{fig6}e and f still exhibit high-order aberrations that result in an incoherent background of -20 dB beyond the \alex{transverse} resolution cell.
+To compensate for these residual aberrations and again improve the image quality, a last step consists in considering the normalized correlation matrix \all{of the residual wave-front distortions} [see \all{Supplementary Section S4}].